Why Prime Before Painting: Save Time, Money, & Effort

 Why Use Primer Before Painting

 For John, priming before painting his walls is a great time saver.
-Now he can spend it with his family, friends, or dong whatever he wants because he isn’t busy repainting his room.
+Now he can spend it with his family, friends, or doing whatever he wants because he isn’t busy repainting his room.

 Using primer before painting will help your paint stay on your wall.
 Even if you don’t need to use it, primer can still help you save time and effort by not having to repaint sooner and money by not having to repurchase the materials.